MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 ## -description

 The `PcwUnregister` function closes the specified counterset registration.
-Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated Unregister\*\*\* function instead of calling this function directly.
+Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated UnregisterXxx function instead of calling this function directly.

 ## -parameters